broadinstitute/dig-dug-server/README.md

 ```
 Optionally, you can use the shorthand `-c` flag instead of `--config`.

-### Overwriting static www folder
+### Overriding static www folder
-In addition to selecting a different config file, you can choose to overwriting the static **www** folder for serving assets.
+In addition to selecting a different config file, you can choose to override the static **www** folder for serving assets.
 ```
 $ node app --config config.yml -www http://linktodomain.com/files
 ```
 The `--www` flag also comes with its own shorthand `-w`.

+> **Note:** If you want to use serve static files locally, make sure you have the path correctly setup, according on your OS environment.
+You can change the *www* path in the config file, or override it at runtime, as stated above.

 # Requirements